 Health & Wellness

 Each school has a part-time Registered Nurse and full-time unlicensed health assistant trained to address student health needs during the school day.
-RNs review student Health History Forms that parents complete, prepare staff for any medical emergencies that might arise, do vision and hearing screenings, ensure immunization compliance, provide physical and mental health supports to students, and carry out clinical assessment with a high degree of skill and judgment.
+RNs review student Health History Forms that parents/guardians complete annually, prepare staff for any medical emergencies that might arise, administer state-required vision and hearing screenings, ensure immunization compliance, provide physical and mental health supports to students, and carry out clinical assessments with a high degree of skill and nursing judgment.

 Please make sure your contact information is correct and current.
-Call you student’s school to update.
+Call your student’s school to update.
 In an emergency, staff will call 911 and the emergency contact listed in our Student Information System.

 Medication at School